johan--/claude-code-tips/README.md

 To set this up, you can use [this sample script](scripts/context-bar.sh) and check the [setup instructions](scripts/README.md).

-## Tip 1: Talk to Claude with your voice
+## Tip 1: Talk to Claude Code with your voice

 I found that you can communicate much faster with your voice than typing with your hands.
 Using a voice transcription system on your local machine is really helpful for this.